Why choose this course?

 The primary focus of the curriculum is newsday preparation and presentation.
 On newsdays, students replicate the work of professional broadcast journalists by taking on the roles of reporter/presenter, editor and online content provider.

-Online journalism is becoming increasingly important for employers – so you will write, make and post film packages and organise web pages.
+Online journalism is becoming increasingly important for employers – so you will write for the web, make and post film packages and produce associated audio.

-In addition you will take a module in television reporting – in which you will learn how to operate cameras and associated equipment and to edit video at your desktop.
+In addition you will take a module in television journalism- in which you will learn how to operate cameras and associated equipment, make packages, edit video at your desktop and to produce and present in the university’s new television studio.

-Law for Broadcast Journalists and Public Affairs are the other important elements of the course.
+Journalism Law and Regulation and Public Affairs are the other important elements of the course.

-Without acceptable vocal skills a career as a broadcaster would be impossible, therefore students will undertake regular intensive professional voice training.
+Without acceptable vocal skills a career as a broadcaster would be impossible, therefore students will undertake regular intensive professional voice training with one of Scotalnd’s top voice coaches.

 A well-established work placement scheme is in operation.
 In addition industry visits are organised both to the BBC and commercial broadcasters.